-PRY was a hybrid novel and cinematic experience for iOS that follows a Gulf War vet who falls in and out of consciousness at your command.
-Their narrative VR game Virtual Virtual Reality is a sardonic love letter to VR that asks the meaning of humanity in a future of complete automation.
-Their newest work, The Under, blends live immersive theater with real actors performing remotely but through VR headsets.
-It uncovers the tale of a ship lost in time with diminishing supplies and an ethereal fog that threatens to consume them all.
+Pry is a hybrid novel and cinematic experience for iOS that follows a Gulf War vet who falls in and out of consciousness at your command.
+Virtual Virtual Reality is a sardonic love letter to VR that asks the meaning of humanity in a future of complete automation.
+The Under Presents blends live, immersive theater with real actors performing remotely through VR headsets.

-We chatted with Gorman about her background, why we’ve forgotten VR’s not-too-distant past, and how to bring live-action into a virtual environment.
+We chatted with Gorman about why we’ve forgotten VR’s not-too-distant past, and how to bring live-action into a virtual environment.

 I was a freshman under the tutelage of Robert Coover, who was one of the main proponents of early hypertext literature and branching structures of writing.
 I was introduced to this idea of nonlinear texts and nonlinear storytelling, of the reader having certain agencies in terms of how they approach the body of the text.
 Being indoctrinated into that area changes your framework and the way you think about writing.